5 Best Home Insurance Companies (2025)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Home insurance is a major purchase for property owners, with the national average annual cost of a policy coming in at $1,770 for $300,000 in dwelling coverage, according to Insurify data.
-But while it’s natural to want to avoid higher rates, the best home insurance companies offer more than just low prices.
+Home insurance is a major purchase.
+The national average cost of a policy is $2,584 annually for $300,000 in dwelling coverage, according to Insurify data.
+And while it’s natural to want to avoid higher rates, the best home insurance companies offer more than just low prices.

 Quick Facts